Ajmal112/fresh-jobs-search/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code as per the terms of the license.
+Feel free to use and modify the code as per the terms of the license..